 Contracts are pervasive elements in culture of entertainment whether it concerns authors, producers, publishers or distributors.
 The absence of legal contract increases the probability of frauds against the rightful owners.

-Blockchain team at Cygnet delivered a state-of-the-art blockchain solution with integrated Smart Contracts for the world’s largest podcast hosting, distribution and monetization platform in North America.
+Blockchain team at Cygnet Infotech delivered a state-of-the-art blockchain solution with integrated Smart Contracts for the world’s largest podcast hosting, distribution and monetization platform in North America.

 Smart Contracts in Supply Chain Business

-Supply chain industry operates in smaller fragments, demanding a thorough visibility across all operations.
+Supply chain industry operates in smaller fragments, demanding thorough visibility across all operations.
 Transparency in sales data, inventory levels, order and shipment information can help companies eliminate uncertainty, risk of buyer/seller or distributor contracts or production processes.

-Cygnet empowered one of the elite Supply Chain clients by offering a decentralized system for trustless transactions between buyers and sellers.
+Cygnet Infotech empowered one of the elite Supply Chain clients by offering a decentralized system for trustless transactions between buyers and sellers.
 With our solution, the client managed to overcome the loss of trust, consistency and authentication, and regain all the potential loss of revenue.

 The global Smart Contracts market is expected to skyrocket and reach approximately 300USD Million by the end of 2023 with 32% CAGR during forecasted period 2017-2023.
 Source